The Volcano Route of La Palma

 When to go

-The volcanoes route of La Palma has restrictions only during winter due to weather conditions (strong winds, storms or snow) The best moment to walk through this route is in spring and autumn.
+The volcano route of La Palma has restrictions during winter due to weather conditions (strong winds, storms or snow).
+The best moment to walk through this route is in spring and autumn.

 Sun / Shade

 Route of the Volcanoes in La Palma

 The volcanoes trail of La Palma crosses the main volcanoes area of the canary island, from El Refugio del Pilar to Fuencaliente.
 This route can be done backwards, from Fuencaliente to EL Pilar but it’s normally hiked on the other way due to the elevation gained is way less.

 During the trail, the volcano landscape shows plenty of colour contrasts, from the green of the Canarian pines, the black lava trails and yellow-reds and brown oxidation tones of volcanic terrains.

 The Route of La Palma follows the volcanic ridge that divides the south of the island into two sides, east and west.
 Walking through the volcanoes ridge trail allows hiking above the clouds of the east side, to contemplate the incredible views of the west side of the islands and other islands as Tenerife, La Gomera and El Hierro.

 El Pilar – La Deseada volcano along Cumbre Vieja

 Walking this route from El Pilar to Fuencaliente is a bit easier than backwards so if you’re not considering doing the GR131 from Fuencaliente to Tazacorte.